kindaSusDev/first-repo/README.md

 # Example repository
-This is a sample repository, hello!
+This is a sample repository, hello guys!

+Making some additional changes to this files for commit.